 Sick of the city?
 Grab your friends, put on your hiking boots and enjoy this easy hike around the Shing Mun Reservoir.
 Meet the locals, but remember to not feed them

-Keeping fit in Hong Kong has never been easier, how about trying your hand at CrossFit, getting wet with water sports or learning to fight at these boxing gyms in Hong Kong?
-We’re spoilt for choices, however don’t forget, you can always swap the studio for the great outdoors.
-Shing Mun Reservoir is not just a pulsating hike, but you can meet some of the local wildlife on the way to blissful scenery.
+Keeping fit in Hong Kong has never been easier, how about trying your hand at CrossFit, getting wet with water sports, enjoying cheap fitness classes in Hong Kong or learning to fight at these boxing gyms?
+We’re spoilt for choice, however don’t forget, you can always swap the studio for the great outdoors.
+The Shing Mun Reservoir hike is not just a pulsating climb, but you can meet some local wildlife (including cheeky monkeys) on the way to blissful scenery.

 Why not head over to Shing Mun Reservoir and hike with the monkeys over the long weekend?
 Read the full story here: http://bit.ly/2o7NDny

 Posted by Honeycombers Hong Kong on Wednesday, February 14, 2018

 Head over to Tsuen Wan MTR station and take exit B1.
 From the station it’s a five minute walk to the 82 green minibus, which will take you to Shing Mun Country Park.
 We definitely recommend you enjoy a large meal before getting on the minibus as there are no food vendors at the park.

 All locals know that you will need to grab a walking stick or branch before starting the hike as wild monkeys in the park though cute in appearance are also unruly and incredibly unpredictable.
 The walking stick will act as a deterrent to the monkeys to approach or come anywhere near you.